vmware-archive/clarity/apps/website/angular-components/datagrid/README.md

 For data sets with a blend of text, images, and data visualizations, or content with mixed formatting, [cards](/angular-components/card/) offer a better layout.

-The Clarity datagrid uses 13px ClarityCity REGULAR for content and 11px Clarity City SEMIBOLD for column headers.
-Consolas (monospaced) is recommended for tabular data where alignment of columns improves legibility.

 ## Code & Examples

 ### Basic Structure